Tutorial: Migrate Data with Cluster Linking on Confluent Platform

 You can do this by checking that consumer lag > mirroring lag.

 Before you start the consumer on the new cluster, you need to ensure that the offsets at which the consumer is at have been mirrored to the mirror topic.
-If the consumer is ahead of the mirroring, then its offsets will be reset to the latest offsets in the topic, and it will consume duplicates.
+If the consumer is ahead of the mirroring, then its offsets are reset to the latest offsets in the topic, and consumes duplicates.

-For example, if the consumer is at offset 100 for a partition, but you start the consumer when the mirror topic is only at offset 90, then the consumer will start consuming from the end of the topic, and will re-consume messages 90-100.
+For example, if the consumer is at offset 100 for a partition, but you start the consumer when the mirror topic is only at offset 90, then the consumer starts consuming from the end of the topic, and re-consumes messages 90-100.

 Restart the consumer group on the new cluster.